 No Time Loss Claims Cost Threshold Increase

-On January 31, 2017, the Alberta WCB announced a claims cost threshold increase, from $1,300 to $1,400, for No Time Loss (NTL) claims occurring in 2017, but how does that impact WCB premiums?
-Although cost threshold increases are not usually a benefit to employers, an increase to the NTL claims cost threshold is.
+On January 12, 2021, the Alberta Workers’ Compensation Board (WCB) announced that the claims cost threshold for No Time Loss (NTL) claims would remain at $1,500, the same as it has been since 2019 when the amount was raised from $1,400.
+But how does that impact WCB premiums?
+Although WCB cost threshold increases are not usually a benefit to employers, an increase to the NTL claims cost threshold is.

 What is a No Time Loss claim?

 The WCB defines a NTL claim as a situation where, following a work-related accident, an injured worker returns to regular duties without losing time from work beyond the day of accident and does not sustain a permanent disability.
 Medical costs and other benefits are issued but no income replacement payments are made.
 Employers are responsible to pay full wages for the day the accident occurred, therefore if time loss from work is necessary to seek medical attention at the time of the incident, it is covered by the employer.
 Further information about NTL claims and how they are adjudicated can be found here.

 How do NTL claims affect WCB Premiums?

 The impact of NTL claims on the calculations of WCB premiums is reflected differently depending on the size of the organization.
 For small business employers, or employers that pay less than $15,000 in WCB premiums over a three year period, the increase in the NTL claims cost threshold has no bearing.
 It is the number of claims and not the cost of claims that affect their rating.